framasoft/mobilizon/support/guides/development/development.md

   * Install the NodeJS (we guarantee support for the latest LTS and later) ![](https://img.shields.io/badge/node-%3E%3D%2010.0+-brightgreen.svg)
   * Change directory to `js/` and do:
-    * Install JavaScript package dependencies: `npm install`.
+    * Install JavaScript package dependencies: `yarn install`.
-    * Run the developement server in watch mode: `npm run dev`.
+    * Run the developement server in watch mode: `yarn run dev`.
 This will open a browser on [`localhost:8080`](http://localhost:8080) that gets automatically reloaded on change.